LLNL/conduit/src/docs/sphinx/building.rst

 Build Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The core Conduit library has no dependencies outside of the repo, however Conduit provides optional support for I/O and Communication (MPI) features that require externally built thirdparty libraries.
+The core Conduit library has no dependencies outside of the repo, however Conduit provides optional support for I/O and Communication (MPI) features that require externally built third party libraries.

 Conduit's build system supports the following CMake options: